La Jamais Contente

 The land speed record was established on 29 April or 1 May 1899 at Achères, Yvelines near Paris, France.
 The vehicle had two Postel-Vinay 25 kW motors, each driving the rear axle via a chain, running at 200 V and drawing 124 A each, for about 68 hp total, and was equipped with Michelin tires.
 The chassis was number 25.

+Today, it is on display at the National Car and Tourism Museum in Compiègne.

 Driver

 The vehicle was driven by the Belgian driver Camille Jenatzy.
 Camille was the son of Constant Jenatzy, a manufacturer of rubber products (rubber was still a novelty at the time).
 Camille had studied as an engineer, with an interest in electric-traction automobiles.
 He became known for his record-breaking speed runs and was nicknamed Le Diable Rouge ("The Red Devil") for the colour of his beard.
 He died in 1913, after being shot in a hunting accident.

 Motivation

 Wishing to carve a place in the then promising Parisian electric carriage market, Jenatzy started a manufacturing plant, which would produce many electric carriages and trucks.
 He competed fiercely against the carriage-maker Jeantaud in publicity stunts to see which of them made the fastest vehicles.
 In order to ensure the triumph of his company, Jenatzy built a bullet-shaped prototype, conceived by the carriage-maker Rothschild in partinium (an alloy of laminated aluminum, tungsten and magnesium).